bird-house/birdhouse-docs/docs/source/dev_guide.rst

     $ bin/buildout -c custom.cfg

-For convenience, Birdhouse has a Makefile which hides all these steps.
+For convenience, birdhouse has a Makefile which hides all these steps.
 If you want to build an application, you just need to run:

 .. code-block:: sh